 National Prohibition in New Mexico seemed to have a great future.
 Temperance sentiment had a long history in the state.
-In 1917, Mew Mexican voters approved state-wide prohibition by three-to-one.
+In 1917, the state’s voters approved state-wide prohibition by three-to-one.
 That was before National Prohibition went into effect in 1920.

 Many people refused to give up what they saw as their right to drink.
 To satisfy the demand, illegal dealers replaced legal ones

-A newspaper editorialized a year after Prohibition. “[T]here are a dozen or more moonshine stills in operation in the immediate vicinity of Santa Fe.
+A newspaper wrote a year after Prohibition. “[T]here are a dozen or more moonshine stills in operation in the vicinity of Santa Fe.
 Everyone knows that more rotgut whiskey is being sold and drunk in Santa Fe than before the days [of Prohibition.]”

 Historian David McCullough described one speakeasy.

 Moonshiners tended to make their products carelessly.
+They often used auto radiators welded with lead.
 The moonshine often had lead toxins.
-The moonshiners added creosote if they wanted color.
-They sometimes added embalming fluid.
-The results could be distrous.
+The results could be disterous.
 Some consumers had paralysis, blindness, or painful deaths.

 Prohibition led to a dangerous drinking pattern.
 That was drinking less often but much more.
-People didn’t go to a speakeasy to savor a drink with a meal.
+People didn’t go to a speakeasy to savor a drink.
 They usually went to get drunk.

-Illegal operators usually had to bribe law enforcement officials.
+Illegal operators usually had to bribe police.
 The widespread corruption and hypocrisy eroded support for Prohibition.
-For the first time in history, it became fashionable for women and young people to drink.
+For the first time in history, it became the fashion for women to drink.

-So, almost 80 percent of New Mexicans voted to repeal Prohibition.
-Santa Fe residents voted 2,768 to 201 for Repeal.
-Even in rural areas there was overwhelming support for abolishing Prohibition.
+So, almost 80 percent of the state voted for Repeal.
+Santa Fe residents voted 2,768 to 201 for it.
+Even in rural areas there was very strong support for Repeal.